Finite complex reflection arrangements are K(pi,1): Complex reflection groups, discriminants, braid groups

 (3) Let $w$ be $\zeta$-regular element of order $d$.
 Then $W'\cq V'\simeq (W\cq V)^{\mu_d}$ and $W'\cq V'^{\reg}\simeq (W\cq V^{\reg})^{\mu_d}$ (where the $\mu_d$-action is the quotient action of the scalar multiplication on $V$). \end{theo}

-Statement (2) was proved by Springer in his seminal paper \cite{springer}.
+Statement (2) was proved by Springer in his seminal paper \cite{springer} (except for the part about codegrees, first observed by Denef-Loeser, \cite{denefloeser}, then conceptually proved by Brou\'e, \cite[5.19 (4)]{brouelnm}).
 Statement (3) was proved independently by Lehrer and Denef-Loeser.
-Statement (1) was initially observed by Lehrer-Springer on a case-by-case basis, a conceptual proof was recently given by Lehrer-Michel, \cite{lehrermichel}.
+Statement (1) was initially observed by Lehrer-Springer on a case-by-case basis, a conceptual proof was given by Lehrer-Michel, \cite{lehrermichel}.

 \begin{example} Let $W:=G_{37}=W(E_8)$.
 It is a well-generated complex reflection group in $\GL_8(\BC)$, whose degrees are By duality, the codegrees are The integer $4$ is regular.
-The centraliser $W'$ is a complex reflection group of type $G_{31}$.
+The centralizer $W'$ is a complex reflection group of type $G_{31}$ {$G_{31}$ (exceptional group)}.
 Its degrees are while the codegrees are It is not a duality group, and it is not well-generated (see next section). \end{example}